chrisinthailand/TFA-Modlists/README.md

 ## Viewing the lists

 Because *reasons*, we can't show what's in these lists in a not-HTML form.
 To make them viewable, right click on the `Raw` button, and select `Save link as...`

 ![Image showing right clicking the Raw button](https://i.imgur.com/YLnjEtY.png)

+Afterwards, open the downloaded file in your web browser

 ## Mission building with TFA modlists